awsdocs/aws-doc-sdk-examples/dotnetv3/cross-service/PhotoAssetManager/README.md

 ## Delete the resources

 To avoid charges, delete all the resources that you created for this tutorial.
-Follow the instructions in the [README for the Photo Asset Manager application](https://github.com/awsdocs/aws-doc-sdk-examples/blob/main/resources/cdk/photo_asset_manager/README.md) to clean up the resources for the CDK stacks.
+Follow the instructions in the [README for the Photo Asset Manager application cdk](https://github.com/awsdocs/aws-doc-sdk-examples/blob/main/applications/photo-asset-manager/cdk/README.md) to clean up the resources for the CDK stacks.

 ## Next steps